HaxeFoundation/haxe-evolution/proposals/0000-abstract-self-ident.md

 ## Detailed design

-> `abstract MyAbstract(MyType) as <indent> { }`
+> `abstract MyAbstract(MyType) as <ident> { }`

 This feature is only for abstracts.
-You can name `<indent>` however you want, with exception of existing keywords and it should take field name validation in account.
+You can name `<ident>` however you want, with exception of existing keywords and it should take field name validation in account.
-Also, `as <indent>` is completely optional for abstracts.
+Also, `as <ident>` is completely optional for abstracts.

-If there is already a field with same name as the indent in the scope there should be a duplication error.
+If there is already a field with same name as the ident in the scope there should be a duplication error.

  ```
 abstract MyAbstract(MyType) as foo { // line 1: Duplicate abstract field declaration : MyAbstract.foo